 • Ductwork quality and age.

-• How many windows you have and the style, as large or picture windows can be less efficient.
+• How many windows you have and the style, as big or picture windows might be more inefficient.

 SEER Ratings

-Your air conditioner’s efficiency is impacted by its SEER, or Seasonal Energy Efficiency Rating.
-This rating measures how proficiently it consumes electricity to create cooling.
-The greater the ranking, the more efficient the air conditioner is.
+Your air conditioner’s efficiency is tied to its SEER, or Seasonal Energy Efficiency Rating.
+This number measures how efficiently it uses electricity to create cooling.
+The higher the number, the more efficient the air conditioner is.

 • ENERGY STAR®-certified air conditioners begin at 14.5 SEER.

 • Higher SEER-rated air conditioners include more features to help you save more.
 These features may include variable-speed cooling.
-Instead of going at 100% all the time, these air conditioners can reduce blower speeds customized for your cooling requirements.
-This results in quieter and more energy-efficient cooling.
-While an air conditioner with a higher SEER rating is typically more expensive, it might be eligible for extra rebates.
-And the energy savings over its life span might help it pay for itself.
+Instead of running at full speed continuously, these air conditioners can adjust blower speeds customized for your cooling needs.
+This leads to quieter and more energy-efficient comfort.
+While an air conditioner with a higher SEER rating is often pricier, it could be eligible for additional rebates.
+And the energy savings over its lifetime could help it pay for itself.

-Start Your Air Conditioning Installation with Assured Appliance & Heating & Air Right Away
+Request a Free Quote for Your Air Conditioning Installation with Assured Appliance & Heating & Air Now

-When you’re researching air conditioning replacement, the company who installs it is just as critical as the model you choose.
-Assured Appliance & Heating & Air is one of the number one names for air conditioning installation in Genoa.
-From helping you find the ideal solution for your home to reviewing financing options to professional installation, collaborating with us is a breeze.
-Contact us at 847-306-8990 to start today!
+When you’re planning for air conditioning replacement, the company who puts it in is just as critical as the model you choose.
+Assured Appliance & Heating & Air is one of the most trusted names for air conditioning installation in Genoa.
+From helping you choose the right solution for your home to going over financing options to professional installation, collaborating with our pros is a breeze.
+Call us at 847-306-8990 to begin now!